MicrosoftDocs/SupportArticles-docs/support/windows-server/identity/transfer-or-seize-fsmo-roles-in-ad-ds.md

 For example, assume that you have to transfer the Schema master role.
 The Schema master role is part of the schema partition of the forest (CN=Schema,CN=Configuration,DC=\<forest root domain>).
 The best candidate for a new role holder is a DC that also resides in the forest root domain, and in the same Active Directory site as the current role holder.

 > [!CAUTION]
-> The Infrastructure Master (IM) role isn't needed anymore if the following conditions are true:
+> The infrastructure master role isn't needed anymore if the following conditions are true:
 >
 > - All domain controllers in the domain are Global Catalogs (GCs).
 In this case, the GCs get updates that remove cross-domain references.
-> - When the AD Recycle Bin is enabled the forest.
-In this case each DC is responsible to update its references.
+> - The AD Recycle Bin is enabled in the forest.
+In this case, each DC is responsible for updating its references.
 >
 > We recommend you still define a proper owner of the IM to avoid errors and warnings from monitoring tools.
 >
-> If you still need the IM role:
+> If you still need the infrastructure master role:
-> Don't put the Infrastructure master role on the same DC as the global catalog server.
-If the Infrastructure master runs on a global catalog server, it stops updating object information because it does not contain any references to objects that it doesn't hold.
+> Don't put the infrastructure master role on the same DC as the global catalog server.
+If the infrastructure master runs on a global catalog server, it stops updating object information because it does not contain any references to objects that it doesn't hold.
 This is because a global catalog server holds a partial replica of every object in the forest.
 >
 > To test whether a DC is also a global catalog server, follow these steps:
 >